 - Space Physics

-The study programme also includes an independent project work of (at least) 30 ECTS credits, presented in the form of a written Master's Thesis.
+The study program also includes an independent project work of (at least) 30 ECTS credits, presented in the form of a written Master's Thesis.
 The project can be chosen from among any of the current fields of research at the department: Condensed Matter Physics, Organic Electronics, Nanophysics, Photonics, Optical/Laser Physics, Biological Physics, Plasma Physics, Quantum Plasmas, Flame Dynamics, General Relativity, Statistical Physics, Quantum Physics, Computational Physics, Complex Networks, Space Physics and Physics Education.
 It is also possible to do a Master's project outside the department, in for example a company or at a university, also in another country.

-Forms of education: lectures, problem solving sessions, laboratory experiments, computing projects, handing-in projects etc. Many courses include laboratory experiments and/or computational work as an integrated part.
+Forms of education: lectures, problem-solving sessions, laboratory experiments, computing projects, handing-in projects etc. Many courses include laboratory experiments and/or computational work as an integrated part.
 Typically the students study two courses in parallel for a period of half a semester.
 Each such study period is finished off by an examination period.
-For each course there are three examination opportunities every year.
+For each course, there are three examination opportunities every year.

 Degree of Master of Science (Main Field of Studies: Physics).

 The MSc program gives a good foundation for Ph.D. studies and research in higher academic institutions as well as in the industry.
 As the program is flexible it can easily be adapted to the labor market and physicists often work as engineers in various physics-related fields.
 In general, studies in physics give the student good training in analytical thinking and problem-solving in combination with competence in mathematical model building and computer usage.
 These skills make physicists useful also in other fields of the labor market, for example in the insurance, finance and economy sectors.

 Last updated December 11, 2017